 Children’s Mental Health Service Array Assessment

-In collaboration with the Office of Behavioral Health, PCMH is co-developing a series of reports on the children’s mental health service array across Colorado based on surveys and focus groups with both providers and families.
-Workforce development and policy recommendations will be disseminated in June/July 2019.
-The findings of the service array assessment will be integrated into a comprehensive database of Colorado’s children’s mental health service providers and displayed on our interactive serve map.
-The map will be a dynamic tool designed to be accessible to providers, family members, policy makers, and other stakeholders seeking access to mental health services and other community support information.
+In collaboration with the Office of Behavioral Health, PCMH has developed a report on the children’s mental health service array across Colorado based on surveys and focus groups with both providers and families.
+The findings are integrated into a comprehensive database of Colorado’s children’s mental health service providers and displayed on an interactive map, which is accessible to providers, family members, policymakers, and others seeking access to mental health services.

 Trauma Responsive Care Training

-In addition, PCMH is collaborating with Project ECHO to facilitate a six session ECHO series designed for mental health clinicians who work with children, youth, and adults with dual diagnoses of both intellectual/developmental disabilities and mental health challenges.
+PCMH has developed eight trauma responsive care training modules and is currently piloting them.
+So far, we’ve trained over 300 members of Colorado’s clinical workforce in trauma-informed practices and are working to integrate the curriculum into the Cross Systems Training Institute for wide dissemination.
+In addition, PCMH is collaborating with Project ECHO to facilitate ECHO series sessions designed for mental health clinicians who work with children, youth, and adults with dual diagnoses of both intellectual/developmental disabilities and mental health challenges.